Back to blog

 Texas Property Code §207.003 requires delivery of the resale certificate within 10 business days.

-What actually happens: Texas management companies generally meet this deadline.
-The challenge is that the resale certificate is just one piece — you may also need governing documents, financials, and insurance certificates, which aren't covered by the same statute.
+Texas management companies generally meet this deadline.
+The challenge is that the resale certificate is just one piece.
+You may also need governing documents, financials, and insurance certificates, and those aren't covered by the same statute.

 California: 10 Days